teffland/allennlp-skopt/README.md

 # Tutorial

 A hyperparam search has two components:
-1. An allennlp base config jsonnet file, stripped down to all non-varying hyperparameters
+1. An allennlp base config jsonnet file, stripped down to all non-varying hyperparameters (standard allennlp use)
-2. A hp search base config jsonnet file, specifynig the search space for any varying hyperparameters.
+2. A hp search base config jsonnet file, specifynig the search space for any varying hyperparameters (this package)

 ## Specifying the search space